 Globally, less than 20% of waste is actually recycled.
 Only 9% of plastic specifically.
 The rest gets landfilled, incinerated, or dumped openly — the last option being tragically common in lower-income countries that generate far less waste than we do but are getting buried in ours.

 Those old township landfills I grew up near?
 They didn’t disappear.
 They just got capped and greenwashed with a hiking trail.
 The methane vents are still venting.
-Landfills are the third-largest source of methane emissions in the US — and methane is 25 times more potent a greenhouse gas than CO2.
+Landfills are the third-largest source of methane emissions in the US, and methane is 25 times more potent a greenhouse gas than CO2.
 So while everybody is (rightfully) talking about tailpipe emissions and coal plants, we’ve also got essentially thousands of slow-motion underground fart machines spread across the landscape.

+Recycling, as practiced in the United States, is largely a story we tell ourselves to feel better about consuming things.
 The bins exist.
 The trucks come.
 And then… a lot of it goes to a transfer station and eventually a landfill anyway, because the materials aren’t clean enough, the market for them doesn’t exist, or the economics just don’t pencil out.
 Contamination rates in residential recycling bins are brutal.
 That pizza box with cheese on it?
 Ruins an entire truckload of paper.

 I’m not saying don’t recycle — you absolutely should.
 But it’s not the answer.
 It’s a partial answer to a problem that’s about volumes and systems and producer incentives, not just consumer behavior.